 What happens to the home where you built a life when divorce is the only solution?
 In her latest blog, our Family Law Partner Joanne Beasy explains the intricacies related to selling or keeping a house during divorce proceedings.
-Read the full …
+When …

 While dissolution requires an amicable agreement between both parties before filing with the court, divorce is a more expensive and time-consuming process.
 Although quicker, it is important to note that dissolutions require both parties to be in full agreement on …